natasadkov/BIMarathin2022/README.md

 ***
 #### Problem Statement:
-How categorizing of body fat correspond with categorizing of BMI index based on the data set with 252 observations
+How categorizing of body fat index correspond with categorizing of BMI (body mass index) based on the data set with 252 observations

 #### Business Justification: